Therapeutic Touch International Association Bylaws

 (c) Oversees The Association’s Continuing Education process

-(e) Oversees the credentialing process for the recognition of TT practitioners, teachers and others, and reviews the process periodically for currency
+(a) Oversees the credentialing process for the recognition of TT practitioners, teachers and others, and reviews the process periodically for currency.

-(g) Coordinates the development and implementation of The Association’s peer reviewed credentialing processes
+(c) Coordinates the development and implementation of the Association’s peer reviewed credentialing processes

 (a) Serves as a research consultant to the Board, the membership and other interested parties regarding Therapeutic Touch research and publications